Stephen Hoyle: Return to New Zealand

 Hoyle returned to New Zealand and became a striker at the start of the 2015-16 season with WaiBOP United.
 He ranked among the top 10 goalscorers in the Premiership for four straight seasons from 2015 to 2019, and was Canterbury United's top scorer in the 2017–18 and 2018-19 season.

 Valour FC

 Hoyle signed for Winnipeg side Valour FC in the newly launched Canadian Premier League ahead of the 2019 season.
 He was the second signing in club history and the first international signing for head coach Rob Gale.
 He scored the first ever goal for the club in its first competitive game, a 2–1 win away to Pacific FC at Westhills Stadium in Langford, BC on 1 May 2019, before being substituted in the second half.
 He left Valour by mutual consent on 9 July 2019.

 Eastern Suburbs

 Hoyle returned to New Zealand ahead of the 2019–20 NZ Premiership season and signed with defending champions Eastern Suburbs.

 Personal life

-Hoyle's girlfriend Jill is a New Zealander, and he took up residency during his time in the country.
 His younger brother James plays as a defender for New Zealand side Hamilton Wanderers.
 The brothers were teammates at Napier City Rovers and WaiBOP United.